-Finding and retaining top talent is critical to any business’ success.
-Small businesses are especially dependent on the unique skills and capabilities of its employees to grow and prosper, however, hiring and training can be costly.
-Fortunately, funding is available for:
+Finding and retaining top talent is critical to a business’s success.
+Small businesses are typically dependent on the unique skills and capabilities of its employees to succeed; however, hiring and training can be costly.
+Fortunately, funding is often available for the following:

 - In-house training to improve productivity and cross-training.

-Government funding for hiring and training requires the applicant to be incorporated within Canada and in the case of provincial funding, they must be incorporated and operating within the relevant province.
-Most programs do not specify minimum or maximum revenue figures, although some training grants, such as a manufacturing-specific program, requires applicants to be SMEs and maintain a certain revenue threshold.
+Government funding for hiring and training requires the applicant to be incorporated within Canada.
+In the case of provincial funding, they must be incorporated and operating within the relevant province.
+Most programs do not specify minimum or maximum revenue figures, although some training grants, such as a manufacturing-specific program, require applicants to be SMEs and maintain a certain revenue threshold.

 Research & Development

 Innovative research projects are critical to the competitiveness of Canadian businesses.
 As many sectors experience new technology-based industrial revolutions, companies must invest in improved products and processes to gain an advantage.
 Fortunately, Canada’s federal and provincial governments are responding with funding programs to promote research and development.
-Funding is available for:
+Funding is often available for the following: